 Artists are reminded of the requirement for associated habitat in each entry since the primary objective of this program is to provide revenue to create, enhance, and maintain habitat for waterfowl and associated wetland wildlife.
 The habitat component is one of the five judging criteria.

 The Louisiana Legislature authorized the Louisiana Waterfowl Conservation Stamp program in 1988.
 The program was created to generate revenues for conservation and enhancement of waterfowl populations and habitats in Louisiana.
-During the last 24 years, over $11 million has been generated for wetland conservation with approximately $5 million spent on land acquisition.
-In addition, revenues have supported wetland development projects on Wildlife Management Areas and the Louisiana Waterfowl Project, a cooperative endeavor between LDWF, Ducks Unlimited and the USDA Natural Resources Conservation Service to provide habitat for waterfowl and other wetland birds on private lands.
+During the last 23 years, over $11 million has been generated for wetland conservation with approximately $5 million spent on land acquisition.
+In addition, revenues have supported wetland development projects on Wildlife Management Areas and the Louisiana Waterfowl Project, a cooperative endeavor between LDWF, Ducks Unlimited, the Natural Resources Conservation Service, and U.S. Fish and Wildlife Service to provide habitat for waterfowl and other wetland birds on private lands.